MewsSystems/org/tech/career-framework/personal-goals.md

 We are using [Officevibe](https://officevibe.com/) as a company wide tool for gathering feedback from team members.
 Thanks to its _Goals_ feature, we are using it also for tracking of personal goals.

+Note that the period does not have to align with performance review cadence.
+You can have multiple goals in 6 months as well as 1 goal spanning a year.

 ## Example

 Let's say the goal is **`I want to become better at solving issues at production`**.
 We will showcase SMART attributes on this example.